Also known as the Patagonian Ice Cap, our hike is one of Patagonia’s most beautiful, remote and demanding of challenges.

 Trekking time: 6 hours

-We pass a series of lagoons and eventually reach the Paso del Viento refuge.
+We pass a series of lagoons and eventually reach the Paso del Viento refuge, leaving the Ice Cap behind us.

-These days are reserved for bad weather – sometimes plans change and we have to spend more time at certain stops.
+These days are optional reserve days for bad weather – sometimes plans change and we have to spend more time at certain stops.

 If the weather is good/ no issues, the group stays up on the ice and the extra days may be spent exploring the area and trekking nearby.